-To be eligible for the rank of Instructor, a library faculty member will normally be expected to hold the master's degree in library science from an institution accredited by the American Library Association (ALA).
+To be eligible for the rank of Instructor, a library faculty member will normally be expected to hold a master's degree from an institution whose program is accredited by the American Library Association (ALA).
 This is a non tenure-track position.
 See Policies and Procedures Manual.
 (ACAF 1.06, L.)